arka291/Scientific-Paper-Collector/README.md

 # Scientific-Paper-Collector
-A simple to code to using scholarly package to exxtract scientific paper via author name/keywords
+A simple to code to using scholarly package to exxtract scientific paper via author name/keywords in a tabular format